damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 $ cd letsencrypt
 ```

-`letsencrypt-auto` offers a lot of free functionality.
+`letsencrypt-auto` offers a lot of functionality.
 For example, if you have
 a web server running Apache, you could add `letsencrypt-auto --apache` inside your
 webserver and have everything done for you. `letsencrypt` targets primarily Unix-like
-webservers, so the `letsencrypt-auto` tool won't work fork Windows users.
+webservers, so the `letsencrypt-auto` tool won't work for Windows users.
 Check [this
 tutorial][letsencryptwindows] to see how to get Let's Encrypt certificates while running
 Windows.

-Since we are running GitLab's servers instead, we have to do a bit of manual
+Since we are running on GitLab's servers instead, we have to do a bit of manual
 work:

 ```shell